devsyedmohsin/css-tips-tricks/README.md

 ### Using Emoji as `list-style-type`

-You can use emojis as list style types in CSS It's a fun way to add some personality to your lists.
+You can use emojis as list style types It's a fun way to add some personality to your lists.

 ```css
 li{